JestonBlu/RobinHood/README.md

 This is package is designed to help you execute trading programs in R.

 **[RobinHood](https://robinhood.com)** is a no commission trading platform intended to bring investing to the masses.
 It is a great place to experiment with different trading strategies on a minimal investment because your trades will not be eaten up by commission fees.

-Haven't signed up for a RobinHood account yet?
-Use my **[referral link](https://share.robinhood.com/josephb5278)**.
-We both get a free share of stock!

 ## Account Features
 - [x] Account data